 We eventually made our way out to well-maintained Brins Mesa Trail.

 We turned right on Brins Mesa.
 When we came to Soldier Pass again, we turned right onto Soldier Pass Trail.
 From there, we retraced our path to the trailhead.
-This is a fun hike and is also family-friendly.
+This is a fun hike and is also kid-friendly.

 Good to Know: